chemfiles/chemfiles/doc/bindings/fortran-api.rst

     Get the topology size, i.e. the current number of atoms

     :parameter integer natoms: Will contain the number of atoms in the frame
     :optional integer status [optional]: The status code

-.. f:subroutine:: guess(bonds[, status])

-    Try to guess the bonds, angles and dihedrals in the system.
-If ``bonds`` is ``.true.``, guess everything; else only guess the angles and dihedrals from the bond list.

-    :parameter logical bonds: Should we recompute the bonds from the positions or not ?
-    :optional integer status [optional]: The status code

 .. f:subroutine:: append(atom[, status])